| |

 used, it is therefore necessary to work fast after the oxides are mixed

+with sulphuric acid to form the paste.
 In addition to the lead oxides, the pastes may contain some binding

 material such as ammonium or magnesium sulphate, which tends to bind the